DxCx/webpack-graphql-server/README.md

 Files explained:
 ----
     1. src                         - directory is used for typescript code that is part of the project 1a. modules/main.ts        - Main server file.
-(Starting Apollo server) 1b. modules/Schema.ts  - Basic Schema to test Apollo server is functional 1c. modules/main.test.ts - Main for tests runner.
+(Starting Apollo server) 1b. modules/schema.ts      - Basic Schema to test Apollo server is functional 1c. modules/schema.spec.ts - Basic test for schema.
+        1c. modules/main.test.ts   - Main for tests runner.
     3. package.json                - file is used to describe the library
     4. tsconfig.json               - configuration file for the library compilation
     6. tslint.json                 - configuration file for the linter
     7. typings.json                - typings needed for the server
     8. webpack.config.js           - configuration file of the compilation automation process for the library
     9. webpack.config.test.js      - configuration file of the compilation when testing
     10. Dockerfile                 - Dockerfile used to describe how to make a container out of apollo server
     11. mocha-webpack.opts         - Options file for mocha-webpack

 Output files explained:
 ----